World Language Credit-by-Exam Frequently Asked Questions

 Yes, non-native speakers of a language may take the assessment if they can read, write, speak and listen in the language of the exam tested.
 Students must be able to complete all work independently at the novice-high proficiency level or higher.
-Students should review the self-assessment grid to see if this option is a good fit.
-Students can also review the NCSSFL/ACTFL Can-Do Statement Overview.
+Students should review the self-assessment (PDF) grid to see if this option is a good fit.

 The exam is offered in most languages, including American Sign Language.
 View the information on available assessments and languages.
 Unfortunately, at this time, we cannot offer assessments in the following languages Fuldude, Kannada, Malagasy, Mam, Tigrinya and Xhosa.

 The assessments offered for Credit-by-Exam are also approved Virginia Department of Education (VDOE) nationally normed assessments for the Virginia Diploma Seal of Biliteracy.
 If students meet the minimum requirements set forth by the VDOE, students will meet the world language requirement for the Seal of Biliteracy.
 However, students still need to ensure that they meet the English requirement for the Seal of Biliteracy, which is passing the 11th-grade reading and writing Standard of Learning assessment or a state-approved equivalent, such as the WorkKeys.

 Students will receive a proficiency rating in the ranges of novice to superior, depending on the assessment.
 Students will not receive a grade and as such, a student’s GPA will not be affected.
 The transcript will reflect the credit for the course as “pass.”